Study: Agents Sell Homes for Higher Prices than FSBOs!Brian E. Adams is a real estate agent with StarPointe Realty

 I define “commissionectomy” as the following:

-An agent’s voluntary but begrudged and unforeseen surrender of all or part of an earned commission in order to compensate a client for a perceived mistake, whether or not it was the agent’s mistake.
+An agent’s voluntary but begrudged and unforeseen surrender of all or part of an earned commission to compensate a client for a perceived mistake, whether or not it was the agent’s mistake.

 Get the Lowest Interest Rate, Fees, and Fastest Service